US STOCKS-Fueled by tech, Wall Street rebounds at end of volatile week

 All three main indexes bounced back from losses earlier in the day, with investors in recent sessions spooked by rising interest rates that offset optimism about an economic rebound.

-Microsoft MSFT.O rallied, boosting the S&P 500 more than any other stock, with gains in Alphabet GOOGL.O, Apple AAPL.O and Oracle ORCL.N also lifting the index.
+Microsoft MSFT.O rallied 2.15%, boosting the S&P 500 more than any other stock, with gains in Alphabet GOOGL.O, Apple AAPL.O and Oracle ORCL.N also lifting the index.

 The benchmark 10-year U.S. Treasury yields US10YT=RR hit a new one-year high of 1.626% after nonfarm payrolls increased by 379,000 jobs last month, blowing past a rise of 182,000 forecast by economists polled by Reuters.